digitalsleuth/bingo-card-generator/README.md

 # Bingo Card Generator

-## bingo-card-generator
-Interactive and PDF Bingo Card Generator
+## Generate interactive BINGO cards and PDF's for printing!

 Tool to generate a clickable, interactive bingo cards for virtual bingo events, and generate PDF's for offline use (for those who would rather print and use paper).

-Requires pdfkit, Pillow, and wkhtmltopdf (wkhtmltopdf is dependent on OS it's being run on (Windows requires an exe, linux install from pkg manager))
+Requires pdfkit, Pillow, webcolors, and wkhtmltopdf (wkhtmltopdf is dependent on OS it's being run on (Windows requires an exe, linux install from pkg manager))

+Make sure you get wkhtmltopdf first before running Bingo Card Generator - [Linux and Windows Flavours](https://github.com/wkhtmltopdf/packaging/releases/tag/0.12.6-1)

 This tool generates 6 cards on one sheet (2 rows of 3 cards).